 4. Complete Packet Checklist

-Once in the application, you simply need to complete the checklist (which entails entering your name and mailing address to send the fingerprint packet to) and click “Submit Application.
+Once in the application, you simply need to complete the checklist, which includes entering your name and mailing address to send the fingerprint packet to and click “Submit Application.”

 Your process is complete when your status changes from “Pending” to “Application Submitted!”
 You will receive an email notification